Rhiannon-OBrien-Coder/u2_Project-2_Squeaker/README.md

 ☐ AAU I want to be able to delete a post on my blog

 ☐ AAU I want to be able to update a post in case I made a typo

+☐ AAU I want to be able to "Like" a post

 ## MVP
 ☐ ** Have at least 3 related data entities **